This one's quick. If your kid uses a phone or tablet, the brightness is likely higher than it needs to be.

 Young kids have larger pupils and more transparent lenses than adults.
 That means the same screen, at the same brightness, is delivering more light to the back of their eyes (LeBourgeois, 2017).

 It's like the difference between standing in front of a window with sunglasses on versus without.
 Same window, very different experience.
-Your toddler is looking at the screen without the sunglasses.
+Your toddler's eyes are closer to the without-sunglasses end of that spectrum.

 What to do